bytecodealliance/component-docs/component-model/src/running-components/wasmtime.md

 # Wasmtime

 [Wasmtime](https://github.com/bytecodealliance/wasmtime/) is the reference implementation of the Component Model.
 It supports running components that implement the [`wasi:cli/command` world](https://github.com/WebAssembly/wasi-cli/blob/main/wit/command.wit) and serving components that implement the [`wasi:http/proxy` world](https://github.com/WebAssembly/wasi-http/blob/main/wit/proxy.wit).
+It can also invoke functions exported from a component.

 ## Running command components with Wasmtime
 To run a command component with Wasmtime, execute: